-4 Select View→ Go To→ Source Virtual Disk.

-The selection jumps to the associated source virtual disk in the Logical pane.

-5 Select View \rightarrow Go To \rightarrow Target Virtual Disk.
+- 4 Select View→ Go To→ Source Virtual Disk. - The selection jumps to the associated source virtual disk in the Logical pane. - 5 Select View→ Go To→ Target Virtual Disk. - NOTE: If the source virtual disk has more than one associated target virtual disk, select the target virtual disk that you want from the list, and click OK.